wisebrian/pinkPanther/README.md

+# Revox

-# Revox - a reverse proxy
+Revox is a project which aims to implement a reverse proxy.
+Written in Go.
+The package contains the proxy server, services and minimal unit tests.

+The solution can be deployed using either docker-compose or helm.

 ## Features
 - Load Balancing via two methods:
-  - Random Load Balancing
+  - Random
-  - Round Robin Load Balancing
+  - Round Robin
 - Multiple upstream services
 - Healthchecks
 - Retries
 - HTTP Cache
+- YAML configuration

 ## Build